leidongR/gr.api.sheet/api_docs/apis.md

 ```

 ### $ne
-Find rows with column value is not equal to any of options.
+Find rows which column value is not equal to all of options.

 #### Datatypes
 - number